-The Gila Community College District strives to exceed the changing expectations of our many communities for effective, innovative, student-centered, flexible, and lifelong educational opportunities.
+The Gila County Community College Provisional District strives to exceed the changing expectations of our many communities for effective, innovative, student-centered, flexible, and lifelong educational opportunities.
 Our employees are committed to respecting diversity, continuous quality improvement, and the efficient use of resources.
 We are a learning organization guided by our shared values.

-The Gila Community College District creates and continuously improves affordable, accessible, effective, and safe learning environments for the lifelong educational needs of the diverse communities we serve.
+The Gila County Community College Provisional District creates and continuously improves affordable, accessible, effective, and safe learning environments for the lifelong educational needs of the diverse communities we serve.
 Our campuses fulfill this mission through:

 - University Transfer Education

 - General Education

 - Student Development Services

 - Community Services

 - Economic Stimulation Activities

 The College is dedicated to providing individual attention and assessment as well as instructional and developmental courses to ensure that each student has access to the skills needed to achieve academic success.
 As a leading partner in community development, we contribute to the advancement of individual, social, economic and cultural interests in the region.
 We measure our success in fulfilling our mission by: